 Monday, 4 February 2013

-Essex is a place that has tempted the wandering, often London-based writer (although Meades lives in france these days) for centuries, going back to Daniel Defoe who owned a brickworks at Tilbury.
-Later Conrad lived there, writing Heart of Darkness there in an association obsessed over by Iain Sinclair for many years.
+Essex is a place that has tempted the wandering, often London-based writer (although Meades lives in France these days) for centuries, going back to Daniel Defoe who owned a brickworks at Tilbury.
+Later Conrad lived near Tilbury, writing Heart of Darkness in Thurrock in an association obsessed over by Iain Sinclair for many years.
 I met Sinclair a few years ago to interview him for The Daily Telegraph.
 He told me of his visit to Southend.
 "It’s a strange place.
 Such a long place.
 If you count Leigh-on-Sea and all the suburbs.
-I walked down the whole A13 one time, so I spent about a whole day walking through the ribbon of Southend and in the middle it got quite heavy, the Casino area.
+I walked down the whole A13 one time, so I spent about a whole day walking through the ribbon of Southend and in the middle it got quite heavy, in the Casino area.
 There were lots of crazy people on the streets running about with wounds before it petered out again and I got out on the other side to the sea, suburbs, and then military stuff.
-I thought it was absolutely fascinating, I loved it."
+I thought it was absolutely fascinating."

 Similarly, I walked back home from London in two parts last winter for the magazine Pages Of.
 For The Quietus I wrote about the role that the suburban new town of Basildon had to play in Depeche Mode's underrated second album A Broken Frame.
 You can read it here.